ethereum/ERCs/ERCS/erc-xxxx.md

     function floatingRatePayer() external view returns(address);

     /**
-    *  @notice Returns the fixed interest rate
+    *  @notice Returns the fixed interest rate.
+It is RECOMMENDED to express the interest rate in basis point unit
+    *          1 basis point = 0.01% = 0.0001
+    *          ex: if interest rate = 5%, then coupon() => 500 basis points
     */
     function fixedRate() external view returns(uint256);

     /**
-    *  @notice Returns the floating rate spread
+    *  @notice Returns the floating rate spread.
+It is RECOMMENDED to express the spread in basis point unit
+    *          1 basis point = 0.01% = 0.0001
+    *          ex: if interest rate = 5%, then coupon() => 500 basis points
     */
     function floatingRateSpread() external view returns(uint256);